 COVID-19 primarily spreads through respiratory droplets when an infected person coughs, sneezes, talks, or breathes.
 It can also spread by touching contaminated surfaces and then touching the face.

 The COVID-19 pandemic has resulted in millions of infections and deaths globally, putting immense strain on healthcare systems and leading to socioeconomic disruptions.
-The COVID-19 pandemic has also highlighted existing inequalities and disparities in healthcare access and outcomes.
-The pandemic continues to remain an ongoing and evolving situation.
+The pandemic has also highlighted existing inequalities and disparities in healthcare access and outcomes.
+It continues to be an ongoing and evolving situation.

-As of July 31st, 2023, over 13.4 billion COVID-19 vaccine doses have been administered, and over 5.1 billion individuals are fully vaccinated.
+As of December 31st, 2023, over 13.64 billion COVID-19 vaccine doses have been administered, and over 67% of the global population are fully vaccinated.
 In the U.S., being fully vaccinated means an individual has received two doses of the Moderna or Pfizer vaccines or one dose of the Johnson & Johnson vaccine.
-The Centers for Disease Control reports that 676.7 million vaccines have been administered in the United States, with 230.6 million individuals being fully vaccinated and 56.4 million having received an updated COVID-19 Bivalent booster dose.
+The Centers for Disease Control reports that 676.7 million vaccines have been administered in the United States, with 230.6 million individuals being fully vaccinated and 56.4 million receiving an updated COVID-19 Bivalent booster dose.

 Since the COVID-19 vaccine became available in 2021, many individuals have been concerned with the potential for medication and other health interactions.
 Because of the spread and potential severity of the COVID-19 virus, some people, such as healthcare workers, federal, state, county, or city employees, teachers, or those in other essential professions, may be required to get a COVID-19 vaccine.
 In addition, certain countries or businesses may also require people to be vaccinated against COVID-19 before entering.

 With the importance of the vaccine, many individuals who use cannabis may be concerned about the potential interaction the COVID-19 vaccine may have with cannabis.
-Unfortunately, there is limited research on weed and the COVID vaccine.
-But you can still make an informed decision based on other people’s experiences and the currently available research.
+Unfortunately, there is limited research on weed and the COVID-19 vaccine.
+However, you can still make an informed decision based on other people's experiences and the currently available research.

 What is the COVID Vaccine?

-Like other common vaccines, COVID-19 vaccines are designed to introduce part of a virus into the body's immune system so that it can develop an immune response to recognize and fight off the full virus when the body is infected.
-In the case of the COVID-19 vaccine, scientists developed a vaccine with what is called a spike protein, a part of the COVID-19 virus that causes cytokine storms within the immune system.
+Like other common vaccines, COVID-19 vaccines are designed to introduce part of a virus into the body's immune system to develop an immune response to recognize and fight off the full virus when the body is infected.
+In the case of the COVID-19 vaccine, scientists developed a vaccine with a spike protein, a part of the COVID-19 virus that causes cytokine storms within the immune system.
 Introducing this spike protein from the COVID-19 virus into the body gives the immune system a chance to recognize and develop an immune response to fight off a COVID-19 infection, which can result in less severe symptoms and a reduced risk of long-term effects.

-Protein subunit vaccines, such as Novavax, introduce a piece of the virus intended to stimulate your immune system into produce an immune response that will help fight off the complete COVID-19 virus.2
+Protein subunit vaccines, such as Novavax, introduce a piece of the virus intended to stimulate your immune system to produce an immune response that will help fight the complete COVID-19 virus.

 Does Weed Interact with Covid Vaccines?

-Experts have stated that no evidence supports any weed and COVID vaccine interactions.
-In fact, early-stage research has indicated that certain cannabinoids may even add protection against COVID-19 when paired with the vaccines.
+Experts have stated that no evidence supports any weed and COVID-19 vaccine interactions.
+Early-stage research has indicated that certain cannabinoids may even add protection against COVID-19 when paired with the vaccines.

-In 2022, van Breemen et al. published a study in which two acid cannabinoids, CBGA and CBDA, were looked at in a laboratory setting, specifically in a petri dish using human immune cell lines.3 The study demonstrated that these two cannabinoids had the ability to bind to the spike protein S1 subunit, virtually blocking COVID-19 from entering the cells.
+In 2022, van Breemen et al. published a study in which two acid cannabinoids, CBGA and CBDA, were studied in a laboratory setting, specifically in a petri dish using human immune cell lines.
+The study demonstrated that these two cannabinoids could bind to the spike protein S1 subunit, virtually blocking COVID-19 from entering the cells.1

 However, it is essential to note that this research is limited and cannot be applied to humans or used as evidence to support the use of cannabis as a treatment for or protection against COVID-19.
 More clinical research is necessary to determine the effectiveness and safety of cannabis as a potential treatment for or protection against COVID-19.